 At Undergraduate level we use a module-based system of representation, with at least one student from every module volunteering to represent the views and interests of the students on their module.
-If you’re not sure who your module rep is then you can find out via Canvas, simply click on the module Reps tab of any module you’re enrolled within.
+If you’re not sure who your rep is, then you can find a list of your reps for 2020/21 via Canvas or your Module Coordinator.

 We recruit for new Module Reps at the start of each semester.
-The video below provides further information on the nature of the Module Rep role.
-You’ll also find a role descriptor here.
 If you’re interested in putting yourself forward as a module rep next semester then ensure you hit the Volunteer button on your module’s Canvas page.
+You can also find the Role Descriptor word document.

 Each module rep is supported in their role by their Division’s appointed Faculty Officer.
 They act as a key liaison between the reps, the faculty staff, and the Students’ Union.

 At Postgraduate level it’s a bit different, mainly because Postgraduate courses tend to be smaller with a higher number of specialised modules taking place in any single semester, compared to Undergraduate.
-As such, representation at Postgraduate level is Programme-based, with one or two representatives representing all students within a single Postgraduate degree programme.
+As such, representation at Postgraduate level is Programme-based, with one or two representatives representing all students within a single Postgraduate degree programme for the length of the programme, not just one semester.

-Similarly, to Undergraduate, a call will go out to all Postgraduate students early into the new academic year to encourage them to put themselves forward as the Programme Rep through the Volunteer tool on Canvas.
-If you’re interested in finding out more about the programme rep role, you’ll find a role descriptor here.
+Similarly, to Undergraduate, a call will go out to all Postgraduate students early into the new academic year to encourage them to put themselves forward as the Programme Rep. To volunteer, volunteer via your Programme Director.
+If you’re interested in finding out more about the programme rep role, you can also find the Role Descriptor word document.

-If you’re not sure who your Programme Rep is, then you can find a list of your PG Programme reps for 2017/18 via Canvas.
+If you’re not sure who your Programme Rep is, then you can find a list of your PG Programme reps for 2020/21 via Canvas or by contacting your Programme Director.

 To prepare you for taking on the role of an academic representative, the Union offers an online training module designed to provide you with the specific knowledge and skills associated with being an effective representative.
 This covers key topics such as how to gather feedback effectively from your students, how to ‘project manage’ the delivery of solutions to any issues raised and provides you with opportunities to ‘Close the Feedback Loop’ helping students see the difference their feedback makes.